aptos-labs/aptos-core/specifications/network/README.md

 ### Connection Deduplication

-DiemNet v1 tries to maintain at-most-one connection per peer.
+AptosNet v1 tries to maintain at-most-one connection per peer.
 If a peer attempts to open more than one connection to a server, the server will only keep the most recent connection and close the older connection.
 When operating in peer-to-peer mode, two nodes can also simultaneously dial each other.
 In the event two peers simultaneously dial each other, we need to be able to do tie-breaking to determine which connection to keep and which to drop in a deterministic way.
 In this case, both peers will compare the dialer `PeerId` of both connections and keep the connection with the greater dialer `PeerId` (in lexicographic order).

 ### Messaging Protocol

-After establishing and negotiating a complete connection, peers may begin exchanging DiemNet messages as defined in the [DiemNet messaging protocol](messaging-v1.md).
+After establishing and negotiating a complete connection, peers may begin exchanging AptosNet messages as defined in the [AptosNet messaging protocol](messaging-v1.md).
 These messages are framed, encrypted, and decrypted using the `Noise::encrypt` and `Noise::decrypt` protocols defined in [Noise#Post-handshake](noise.md#post-handshake) before sending or receiving over the base TCP connection.
 Note that multiple `NetworkMsg` may be sent or received in a single Noise frame.

 Since the Noise layer limits frame sizes to at-most `65535` bytes, of which `16` bytes are always reserved for the AES GCM authentication tag, sending a serialized `NetworkMsg` (include the big-endian 4-byte length prefix) over-the-write first requires splitting it into chunks of size at most `65535 - 16 = 65519` bytes.